maksymfritsak/test/get_started.md

 Put all your patient folders into one directroy.

-Paient folders show be nameed by integers (e.g. 1, 14, 321), without any specials symbols or letters.
+Paient folders should be named as integers (e.g. 1, 14, 325, etc.), without any specials symbols or letters.

 Each patient folder should consist only one patient.

+Studied structures shold have the same name among all studied patients.

+z.B.
+If one studies radiomics extructed from prostate CTV for 150 patients, for each patient there should be present a structure called called sinilary e.g. 'prostate_CTV'.
+Wariations (e.g. PROSTATE_CTV, prostate_1, etc.) are not alowed and will be ommited.